 Haría, Spain on the island of Lanzarote will host the 2020 World Mountain Running Championships and World Long Distance Mountain Running Championships on November 14-15.
-Building on the success of the recent world championship in Argentina, the 2020 event will combine the 36th edition of the “classic” distance races for senior (10 km) & junior (distance TBD) mountain runners with the 17th edition of the Long Distance (42 km) race.
+Building on the success of the recent world championship in Argentina, the 2020 event will combine the 36th edition of the “classic” distance races for senior (13 km) & junior (4.5 km) mountain runners with the 17th edition of the Long Distance (44 km) race.
 The 10 km race will be a primarily uphill race with 700 meters of ascent.
-The 42 km race will feature 1900 meters of ascent and descent.
+The 44 km race will feature 1900 meters of ascent and descent.
+Click the links below to download gpx files for each course:

 The World Mountain Running Association (WMRA) has been a global pioneer for off-road running all over the world, with the first world trophy event held back in 1985, and it has run continuously ever since.
 After reviewing several different candidate events, the WMRA Council selected the Spanish race Haria Extreme on the volcanic island of Lanzarote as it came up as the most complete project allowing for the Junior event, plus the Senior Classic and Long distance to be held together in the same way as with the recent 2019 world championships in Argentina.